yangyangxu0/DeMT/README.md

 Prediction) is initially described in [arxiv](https://arxiv.org/pdf/2301.03461.pdf), which is based on a simple and effective encoder-decoder architecture (i.e., deformable mixer encoder and task-aware transformer decoder).
 First, the deformable mixer encoder contains two types of operators: the channel-aware mixing operator leveraged to allow communication among different channels (i.e., efficient channel location mixing), and the spatial-aware deformable operator with deformable convolution applied to efficiently sample more informative spatial locations (i.e., deformed features).
 Second, the task-aware transformer decoder consists of the task interaction block and task query block.
 The former is applied to capture task interaction features via self-attention.
 The latter leverages the deformed features and task-interacted features to generate the corresponding task-specific feature through a query-based Transformer for corresponding task predictions.

-Swin Transformer achieves strong performance on COCO object detection (`58.7 box AP` and `51.1 mask AP` on test-dev) and ADE20K semantic segmentation (`53.5 mIoU` on val), surpassing previous models by a large margin.
+DeMT achieves strong performance on PASCAL-Context (`75.33 mIoU semantic segmentation` and `63.11 mIoU Human Segmentation` on test) and and NYUD-v2 semantic segmentation (`54.34 mIoU` on test), surpassing previous models by a large margin.

 ![teaser](figures/teaser.png)